hydraulic-institute/edb/source/01_pump-fundamentals/01_sys-curves.md

 The total head at any given flow rate consists of two parts: **static head** and **frictional head**.
 The frictional head loss consists of major losses (piping) and minor head losses (component losses).
 Each of these is described in further detail below.
 A **system curve** shows the total system head required over a range of flow rates.

-### Pressure and Head relationship
+### Pressure and Head Relationship
 Head is the expression of the energy content of a liquid in reference to any arbitrary datum.
 It is expressed in units of energy per unit weight of liquid.
-The measuring unit for head is <units us = "feet" metric = "meters"/> of liquid.
+The measuring unit for head is <units us = "feet" metric = "meters"></units> of liquid.

 Pressure and head have a liquid have a physical relationship as outlined in equation 1.A.1.
 These equations utilize a conversion constant and specific gravity (s), which is defined in equation 1.A.2.
 It is common to use head because the performance of the pump can be shown independent of the specific gravity or density of the fluid pumped.